Unique Insurance Group Pty Ltd

 General Advice Warning

 General Advice is where we do not take into consideration any of your financial situation, objectives and needs.
-We usually provide you with a minimum of two quotes wherever possible (Except upon Renewal unless requested), you need to consider if the general advice and any relevant product is appropriate for your circumstances.
+You need to consider if the general advice and any relevant product is appropriate for your circumstances.
 We suggest that you should obtain a Product Disclosure Statement (PDS) relating to the product and consider the PDS before making any decision about whether to acquire the product.

 SERVICES WE OFFER